How Much Does Spray Foam Insulation in Existing Walls Cost in 2023? (Prices/Rates/Factors)

 When insulating the exterior walls, crews generally work from the outside, so the type of siding on the house can also be a factor in the total cost.
 While vinyl siding tends to be the easiest to work with, aluminum is slightly more difficult, and brick and wood are the hardest, which increases the installation cost.

-We’ll go more into detail on this in just a minute.
+We’ll go into more detail on this in just a minute.

 What is the Difference Between Vinyl, Aluminum, Brick, and Wood Siding When Insulating Existing Walls?